US Alcoholic Beverage Market – Overview

 Premium sector increasing exponentially

-From 2015 to 2016, premium brands grew more than twice as much as non-premium brands in almost every category.
+From 2015 to 2016, premium brands grew more than twice as much as non-premium brands in almost every category in the liquor industry.
 Overall growth for premium products was 9%.
-Five year projections reflect estimated market share growth for premium products to reach 23.6% compared to 2.9% for non-premium.
+Five year projections reflect estimated market share growth for premium products to reach 23.6% compared to 2.9% for non-premium in the alcohol industry.

 Source: Beverage Information Group, IWSR, Park Street Analyses; Non-Premium = “Standard” and “Value”, Premium = “Premium,” “Super Premium,” and “Ultra Premium”